SolidityPrism/documentation/README.md

 | `/audit gas fast`       | Runs a **gas only** audit in **fast** mode.                  |

 The analysis depth always comes last in the command.

+## Uninstalling

+If you want to stop using Solidity Prism or revoke its access to your repository, follow these steps:

+### Step 1: Delete the Workflow File

+1. In your repository, navigate to `.github/workflows/solidity_prism.yml`
+2. Delete this file and commit the change
+3. This will immediately stop the action from running on future Pull Requests

+### Step 2: Remove the Secret (Optional but Recommended)

+1. Go to your repository **Settings → Secrets and variables → Actions**
+2. Find `PRISM_ACTION_SECRET` in the list
+3. Click the **Remove** button next to it
+4. Confirm deletion

+### Step 3: Deactivate Repository in Dashboard (Optional)

+1. Log in to your **Solidity Prism Dashboard** on [solidityprism.dev](https://solidityprism.dev)
+2. Go to your **Repositories** page
+3. Find the repository you want to deactivate
+4. Click **Deactivate** or **Remove**

+**Note:** Deleting the workflow file is sufficient to stop audits.
+The remaining steps ensure complete cleanup.

 ## Support